 Credit Inquiries

 The number of inquiries you make in a year counts for 10% of your credit score.
-Applying for a new account can decrease your credit score by a few points and impact your credit report.
+Applying for a new account can decrease your credit score by a few points and impact your credit profile.
 So you may wonder, “Does asking for a credit limit increase hurt my credit?”
 The answer is no!
 A higher credit limit impacts your credit utilization, but not your number of credit inquiries since you are not opening a new account.

 Do I Qualify for a Credit Limit Increase?